ImpelsysInc/heart-bangalore-kata-2023/README.md

 ### Availability

 - **Independent Deployment**: The architecture's emphasis on independent deployment contributes to high availability.
 If one mini-service experiences issues or requires maintenance, it does not necessarily impact the availability of other services.
+- **Cluster setup with DR Plan**: All components must be capable of operating in cluster mode and accommodating horizontal scalability.
+Additionally, the application should be deployable in various regions to address Disaster Recovery (DR) and Business Continuity Planning (BCP) requirements, ensuring compliance with a 99.99% Service Level Agreement (SLA).
 - **Robust Testing and CI/CD**: The inclusion of robust testing and CI/CD practices ensures that new updates can be quickly and reliably deployed, minimizing the likelihood of extended downtime.

 ### Performance